 This approach has also been taken by the European supervisory authorities (ESAs) in their joint Guidelines,12 published in this respect in December 2016.
 The ESAs are further of the view that any person who directly or indirectly controls another person that has been identified as an acquirer of an indirect qualifying holding pursuant to the application of the multiplication approach also qualifies as an acquirer of an indirect qualifying holding even if the controlling person does not indirectly hold at least 10 per cent of the target bank's capital.
 BaFin and the ECB have in the meantime changed their administrative practice and also follow this approach.

 A notification must be made once a purchaser has formed the intention to acquire a qualifying holding.
 Therefore, BaFin may, for example, already have to be notified if and when a letter of intent or an exclusivity agreement is signed.
 In the notification, the prospective purchaser must state the facts relevant to the amount of the qualifying holding as well as to assessing its trustworthiness and financial soundness, and must name the seller or sellers of the respective shares.
 A detailed business plan is required that contains, inter alia, a business strategy for the acquired institution and target figures for the three full business years following the year of acquisition.
 The intended acquisition may be prohibited within 60 business days if, inter alia, the proposed acquirer or a designated manager is not reliable or financially stable, the institution is at risk of not meeting its regulatory requirements as a consequence of the acquisition, or the transaction is connected to money laundering or the financing of terrorism.
 In view of the detailed content and form of the notification, it is very important to consider the disclosure requirement in a timely manner in merger and acquisition transactions in which banks are involved.
-If a holder of a qualifying holding intends to increase the amount of the holding to 20, 30 or 50 per cent, or more, BaFin must be notified again.
+If a holder of a qualifying holding intends to increase the amount of the holding to 20 per cent, 30 per cent or 50 per cent, or more, BaFin must be notified again.
 Conversely, if a shareholder of a bank intends to dispose of its qualifying holding or to reduce the shareholding below these thresholds, it must notify the competent authorities accordingly.

 Within the SSM, the ECB is responsible for all shareholder control procedures pertaining to CRR credit institutions, including less significant CRR credit institutions.
 BaFin retains exclusive responsibility only for those institutions that do not qualify as CRR credit institutions (e.g., financial services institutions).
 The notifications for all institutions (including CRR credit institutions) must be submitted to BaFin and the Bundesbank.
 In the case of CRR credit institutions, BaFin will assess the proposed acquisition and submit a proposal for a decision to oppose or not oppose the acquisition to the ECB.
 The ECB will then issue a resolution and communicate it to BaFin and the interested acquirer.